mmaquer2/Python-Arena-Game/README.md

 # 2d Zelda-like arena game with randomly assinged NPC AI personalities and behavior

+[Image]

 ## Description:
 - This served as a final Project for CS5150 (Game AI) at Northeastern University, Spring 2022.
 The project is a 2d arena fighting game with action rpg mechanics.
 The game contains 3 NPC characters and one human player.
 Each is randomly assigned a weapon and stats, and is placed in the map all to fight each other until a single victor emerges.

-- **Note** This program will only work on a windows system due to file path constraints, I have not yet transferred the code to a common fil epath system
+- **Note** This program will only work on a windows system due to file path constraints, I have not yet transferred the code to a common file path system

 ## CPU AI Behavior:

-- Random Behavior:
+- Randomly Selected Personalities:
-    - The behavior and strategy of the AI is generated randomally, created by a collection of different prebuilt strategies and actions
+    - The behavior and strategy of the AI is selected at random from a collection of different prebuilt strategies and actions.

 - Possible AI Strategies and Personalities:
     - bersek mode, enemy will find the nearest target lock and and might until destoryed and victory is reached